Written by: Sarah Jayawardene, MS

 The A1C is a good benchmark to be used intermittently, but to better understand daily variability, weekly trends, and lifestyle patterns, a continuous glucose monitor (CGM) is a useful tool for getting a comprehensive picture of blood sugar control.

-Continuous glucose monitoring provides real-time blood sugar levels by measuring glucose levels in the interstitial fluid (the fluid found between cells that brings nutrients and oxygen from the blood to cells).
+Continuous glucose monitoring provides real-time blood sugar levels by measuring glucose levels in the interstitial fluid (the fluid found between cells that bring nutrients and oxygen from the blood to cells).
 Compared to the A1C test, CGMs can be useful — especially for non-diabetics — because they provide more detailed information about blood sugar levels and how they are affected by lifestyle habits.

 While it is undoubtedly useful for diagnosing diabetes and monitoring populations of people, A1C alone does not give much information on what’s actually going on with an individual’s blood sugar.
 Changes in blood glucose levels, even throughout a single day, can impact almost every aspect of your life, including fertility (in both men and women) and heart health.
 Regular monitoring provides a more complete picture of how blood sugar is affecting your metabolic function and health outcomes.